 Organic fabric is not always allergy friendly.
 The environmental movement has produced some wonderful and creative ideas, to help our planet.
-Eco friendly fabrics made from hemp, bamboo, corn or milk have been part of this movement.
+Eco friendly fabrics made from hemp, bamboo (they make comfortable footwear from bamboo), corn or milk have been part of this movement.
 These fibers for the extremely sensitive can, and have caused problems for people with skin sensitivities.
 There are chairs filled with soy and plastics that can be made from corn that are not always clearly marked.

 Organic Fabric Making you Itch?
 It may be an Allergy

 Using 100% corn yarn to make yarn may be environmentally tempting, to explore as an alternative.
 For the corn allergic that are contact sensitive, these yarns can be dangerous.
 A scarf or blanket made of corn yarn, used by a person with a history of contact reactions can cause serious reactions.
 Cornucopia is yarn made from 100% corn.

 Germans invented milk fiber, in an attempt to replace wool, from sheep shortages caused by the Second World War.
 Today China is the world leader in providing milk fiber, and milk yarns to consumers.

 Supporters see milk yarn, and milk fiber as an environmental alternative as a renewable material that is breathable and luxurious in texture.
 The dangerous part for those who have contact reactions is the milk proteins can cause reactions.